Superexchanges and Charge Transfer in La3Ni2O7 Thin Films

-• The recent discovery of ambient-pressure superconductivity with Tc above 40 K in La3Ni2O7 thin films represents a significant advance in the field of nickelate superconductor.
-Motivated by the experimental reports, here we study an 11-band d - p Hubbard model with tight-binding parameters derived from ab initio calculations, using large scale determinant quantum Monte Carlo and cellular dynamical mean-field theory.
-Our results reveal that the major superexchange couplings in La3Ni2O7 thin films can be substantially weaker than in the bulk material at 29.5 Gpa.
-Specifically, the out-of-plane antiferromagnetic correlation between Ni-d3z2-r2 orbitals is reduced by about 27% in film, while the in-plane magnetic correlations remain largely unaffected.
-We evaluate the corresponding antiferromagnetic coupling constants, J and J|| using perturbation theory.
-With regard to charge transfer properties, we find that the biaxial compression in films reduces charge transfer gap.
-We also resolve the orbital distribution of doped holes and electrons among the in-plane (Ni-dx2-y2 and O-px/py) and the out-of-plane (Ni-d3z2-r2 and O-pz) orbitals, uncovering a pronounced particle-hole asymmetry.
-Theses findings lay a groundwork for the study of low-energy t - J model of La3Ni2O7 films and provide key insights into the understanding of physical distinctions between the film and bulk bilayer nickelates.
+• The recent discovery of ambient-pressure superconductivity with a critical temperature T_\rm c exceeding 40 K in La_3Ni_2O_7 thin films represents a significant advancement in the field of nickelate superconductivity.
+Motivated by recent experimental reports, we investigate an 11-band d-p Hubbard model with tight-binding parameters derived from ab initio calculations, employing large-scale determinant quantum Monte Carlo and cellular dynamical mean-field theory.
+Our results show that the dominant superexchange couplings in the La_3Ni_2O_7 thin films are substantially weaker than those in the bulk material at 29.5 GPa.
+Specifically, the out-of-plane antiferromagnetic correlation between the Ni-d_3z^2-r^2 orbitals is reduced by approximately 27% in the film, whereas the in-plane magnetic correlations remain largely unaffected.
+We further evaluate the corresponding antiferromagnetic coupling constants, J_\perp and J_\parallel, within a perturbative framework.
+Regarding charge-transfer properties, we find that biaxial compressive strain in the films reduces the charge-transfer gap.
+We further resolve the orbital distribution of doped holes and electrons between the IP (Ni-d_x^2-y^2 and O-p_x/p_y) and OP (Ni-d_3z^2-r^2 and O-p_z) orbitals, revealing a pronounced particle-hole asymmetry.
+These findings lay the groundwork for constructing a low-energy t-J model for La_3Ni_2O_7 films and provide key insights into the physical distinctions between thin-film and bulk bilayer nickelates.

 • Article Text